No Dig Organic Home & Garden

 All of these extras combine to make this more of a manual for self sufficiency and an alternative lifestyle than a straight gardening book, and it is all the more useful and thought provoking for it.
 It is a brilliant place for a beginner to start and will also give old timers pause to consider doing things in this alternative way.
 (Lia Leendertz)

-No Dig Organic Home and Garden has been receiving so many compliments and has already been reprinted.
+No Dig Organic Home and Garden has been receiving so many compliments and has been reprinted twice so far..

 I treated myself to your latest book and wanted to let you know how much I’m enjoying it.
 So much information for the home (I now know how to use my citrus peelings) and garden.
 I garden in NE Scotland so I tweak timings a little.